ericmann/monkeys-in-the-machine/slides/monkeys-v3-optimal.md

 ## Monkeys v3 is the optimal solution

 * Can use _All_ of the processing power of your machine
-* Doesn't block the UI thread
+* Doesn't block UI
-* Completely clean global scope per worker
+* Completely clean global scope per thread

 <img src="resources/cpu_usage.png" alt="CPU usage > 100%" />